madhujoshi/bytedocked/README.md

 ## Assumptions and setup

  - Create or choose AWS keypair to use for the instance.
 The example assumes **bytecubed-test-keypair**.
 You can override the keypair by passing --keypair argument (details below)
+ - Run ssh-agent on local laptop and add the AWS keypair you're going to use.
+For instance, on a Mac OX
+ '''
+ ssh-agent
+ ssh-add ~/.ssh/bytecubed-test-keypair
+ '''
  - Choose instance type. t2.micro is used for this setup but can be overridden with --instance_type argument
  - Choose region. us-east-2 is assumed but you can pass another region with --region
  - tag your instance with --tag (default is bytecubed-test)
  - Choose an AMI for the Linux instance by passing --ami (default is Amazon Linux in us-east-2, ami-922914f7)
  - Make sure AWS credentials for CLI access is setup.
 Set the environment variable AWS_PROFILE to AWS profile you chose.
 The ~/.aws/credentials file defines these profiles and should look like

 [bytecubed]
 region = us-east-2